 So here's the perfect scenario: you pick up your A-level, SQA or IB results and – bingo! – they're just what you need to get into your first choice uni.
 Nice one: all your hard work has paid off.
 Time to put your feet up for the rest of the summer and look forward to life as a fresher.

 But what if your results don't exactly match your offer?
-You might have slipped a little or, looking on the bright side, you might have done noticeably better than expected.
-In either case, you've got options: specifically Clearing and Adjustment.
+You might have slipped a little or performed better than you expected.
+Either way, you've got options, and they're called Clearing and Adjustment.

 - You might use Clearing if your grades have come out lower than your conditional firm and insurance uni offers